inotepad/HadoopCode/README.md

 HadoopCode
 ==========

-some example code of Hadoop
+some examples code of Hadoop